ketankshukla/tetris/RESET_PROJECT_GUIDE.md

 2. The database table has a field called `player_name` but the frontend expects it as `name`
 3. API URLs should be constructed using `window.location.origin` to work both locally and on the deployed site
 4. Dates should be stored in ISO format for consistency
+5. The server now checks for duplicate scores before inserting them into the database